josephgarnier/cpp-starter-project-cmake/README.md

 - `BUILD_TARGET=[static|shared|exec (default)]`: specified whether build static or shared library or as an exec
 - `BUILD_TESTS=[ON|OFF (default)]`: specifies whether build tests
 - `BUILD_DOXYGEN_DOCS=[ON|OFF (default)]`: specifies whether build documentation
+- `EXPORT_NAMESPACE`: name to prepend to the target name when it is written to the import file, see [install](https://cmake.org/cmake/help/latest/command/install.html#export)

 In addition to the previous scripts, you can use the scripts `clean-cmake.sh` (linux) or `clean-cmake.bat` (windows) to clean the project from its generated files like executable, library, documentation, etc. They call the `cmake clean` command.